bank8426/try-express-mongodb/README.md

 - `Mongoose`

-  - Also has `pre` and `post` middleware for your model's method call. `pre` is middleware that will run before method is called and `post` is middleware that will run after method is called.
+  - Also has `pre` and `post` middleware for your model's method call. `pre` is middleware that will run before the method is called, and `post` is middleware that will run after the method is called.

-    - Example: Before save new data into database, you can run some process before save new data into database.
+    - Example: Before saving new data into the database, you can run some process or update some data.

     ```js
     subscriptionSchema.pre("save", function (next) {